 The Toyota Factory museum is free to enter and you do not need a guide to explore it.
 As we had arrived early for our tour we spent an hour exploring.

-You also get to look round all the cars that Toyota hope you will buy.
+You also get to look around at all the cars that Toyota hopes you will buy.
 The best was the car fitted for those with disabilities.
 It’s possible to sit in most of the cars and really check them out while you’re here.

 One of the best things about the Toyota Museum Japan is the fact that they have a robot that has an artificial lung that plays the trombone.
 And it is pretty damned cool.

 Our Experience of the Toyota Factory Tour in Japan

 As on the Mazda tour, there are no photos allowed on the tour of the Toyota plant.
 And when we head off we’re bussed between various parts of the plant, which is impressive and incredibly efficient.